LAAC-LSCP/ChildProject/docs/source/install.rst

 .. note::

     We recommend that you regularly keep DataLad and our package up to date.
+    To force-upgrade this package, do ``pip3 uninstall ChildProject`` and then ``pip3 install git+https://github.com/LAAC-LSCP/ChildProject.git``.

-    This can be achieved with the commands ``pip3 install datalad --upgrade`` and ``pip3 install git+https://github.com/LAAC-LSCP/ChildProject.git --upgrade``.
+    DataLad can be upgraded with ``pip3 install datalad --upgrade`` (see DataLad's documentation for more details).